cloudmesh-community/fa18-523-60/paper/paper.md

 ### PyMongo

+:o: here PyMongo does not use the word the

-The MongoDB is an open source database which stores information as flexible JSON-like documents.
+MongoDB is an open source database which stores information as flexible JSON-like documents.
 The documents can have any number, name, or hierarchy of fields information within it.
 The storing information in MangoDB document is differentthan relational database row data.
 The MongoDB can use as persistent, searchable Python dictionaries repository[@flask-pymongo].

 Three top-level packages for interacting with MongoDB are available in PyMongo distribution contains.
 The bson is an implementation of the BSON format, pymongo is a full-featured driver for ongoDB, and gridfs is a set of tools for working with the GridFS storage specification.
 The PyMongo is the official driver published by the Mongo to work with python.
 It is a Python distribution containing tools for working with MongoDB and is the recommended way to work with MongoDB from Python [@api-mongodb-com-api].

 The PyMongo supports MongoDB versions 2.6, 3.0, 3.2, 3.4, 3.6 and 4.0 [@github].
 The PyMongo has the features of thread-safe and provides built-in connection